1993–94 Boston Celtics season

 The 1993–94 Boston Celtics season was the 48th season for the Boston Celtics in the National Basketball Association.

+Season summary

+Off-season

 Tragedy struck the Celtics during the off-season when star guard, and team captain Reggie Lewis died of cardiac arrest during practice at the age of 27 on July 27, 1993; Lewis previously collapsed during Game 1 of the Eastern Conference First Round against the Charlotte Hornets in the 1993 NBA playoffs.
 Two years later, the Celtics would retire his #35 jersey during a game against the Chicago Bulls at the Boston Garden on March 22, 1995.
 Croatian rookie power forward Dino Radja, who was drafted by the Celtics as the 40th overall pick in the 1989 NBA draft, made his debut in the NBA this season.
-The Celtics started strong with a 6–2 start to the regular season, and then played mostly mediocre basketball for the remainder of the season, hovering at around .500 in winning percentage until right before Christmas, when they went on a 7-game losing streak.